justinComp/doc_website/docs/tutorial_avogadro.md

 ![pdbchangeagain](images/CHANGE_PSF.png)

 And you are done for now!
+Note for L amino acids, you do not need to go through this hassle.

 If you are creating a atomistic simulation, go to namd or gromacs